 Solve the real reason behind weight gain

 Just as a good doctor would always check what is causing the cough, realising that the cough isn’t the problem but rather the symptom, so it’s important to understand what’s causing your difficulty in controlling your eating.
-When you address the weight straight on (with a diet), it’s exactly the same as addressing a cough straight on (with cough medicine).
+When you address the weight directly (with a diet), it’s exactly the same as addressing a cough directly (with cough medicine).
 It doesn’t address the underlying cause.

 It’s all about willpower, right?